e-c-k-e-r/vall-e/docs/models_v2.md

 Training of both models experienced degradation in quality periodically, where the loss will rise, spike, then climb back down.
 It's reasonable to assume this came from duration sorting being the cause, as the model might somehow "overfit" based on duration, as this problem disappeared when re-initializing the dataloader to instead batch samples by durations, then shuffle the batches.
 However, training throughput significantly dropped for the larger model.
 * Training should *probably* only have the dataloader duration-ordered until speech does emerge, then train an epoch with shuffled durations.
+* Speaker similarity does improve when balancing for it without risking overfitment when it doesn't cull any speakers, but there's still inherent problems that suggest a capacity limit being reached.

 The differences between the two models start to emerge on how the model can generalize.
 The smaller model seems to have trouble handling a variety of speakers and no inherent way of inferencing duration, while the larger model reaches its "capacity" much much later in training.